Heading back to camp after picking up supplies

 Our village will allow people who were homeless another chance for a better life.
 They will have the stability of a real home in a safe, healthy, and friendly environment, and will be shown all the love and support we have to offer.

-We envision this project as a catalyst for the nation and beyond, pioneering an effective alternative to homelessness, an example of sustainable design of urban communities, and a viable housing model for the future of our modern society.
+We envision this project as a catalyst for the state, the nation and beyond, pioneering an effective alternative to homelessness, an example of sustainable design of urban communities, and a viable housing model for the future of our modern society.